The Impact of Workplace Design on Productivity

 In a study called ‘The Relative Benefits of Green Versus Lean Office Space: Three Field Experiments’ the productivity levels of two groups of office workers were observed.
 Each was exposed to different levels of contact with nature.
 The group that worked in spaces with natural greenery presented a 15% rise in productivity in just three months compared to those that were not exposed to greenery.

-In detail, the following natural design elements were found to positively impact productivity.
+The following natural design elements were found to positively impact productivity.

 • External views of nature, seen from inside the office.